quipucords/qpc/docs/source/man.rst

 ``--output-file=path``

-  Required.
+  Optional.
 Sets the path to a file location where the report data is saved.
 The file extension must be ``.json`` for the JSON report or ``.csv`` for the CSV report.
+When the field is not provided and `--json` specified, a JSON report will be generated to stdout.

 ``--mask``